 Arrive in Andros, and be picked up by Stelios and taken to your accommodation on the other side of the island (included).

 Listed below is a menu of typical walks available on the island.
 We hope to add to these as time goes by.
 Allow enough spare days for swimmimg, sightseeing, etc. The walks can be done in any order.
 If you arrive early enough:

 The waterfall and the beach – Chora-Apikia-Gialia-Chora.
 A good first walk, it starts off on an excellent kalderimi up the hill to the north of the town (a relentless 300m climb, so you will get your legs and heart back in trim!), before crossing the stream to the village of Apikia (refreshments, even a swim in a hotel pool).
 Take a detour to a delightful waterfall before setting off to the lovely beach at Gialia.
 After a quick up-and-over you are back on the outskirts of Chora at Nimporio beach (sandy) for another swim and a drink in one of many beachside bars.
+Look out for the imposing white tower of one of the island's dovecotes overlooking the bay.
 (Easy-medium: 4 hrs, 11km, CUSs 500m)